Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Spread diamonds might seem like a great buy because they look larger than other diamonds of the same carat weight.
 But they are cut too shallow to offer brilliance and sparkle.
 Light leaks out, rather than reflecting back to your eye.
 That’s why we strongly recommend staying away from spread diamonds.

-Even if you purchase a lower carat weight stone, like a 0.71 carat diamond ring like this, you’ll have far more beauty than buying a large, dull diamond.
+Even if you purchase a lower carat weight stone, like a 0.71 carat diamond ring like this from Blue Nile, you’ll have far more beauty than buying a large, dull diamond.
 With a well-proportioned stone, you’ll have a ring that sparkles for years to come.

 There’s a lot to know about diamonds, and we’re here to help.